-The mother goddess figure above was discovered in an area called Catalhoyuk, a very large Neolithic and Chalcolithic settlement in southern Anatolia, dating around 7500 BC.
+The mother goddess figure above was discovered in an area called Catalhoyuk in Turkey, a very large Neolithic and Chalcolithic settlement in southern Anatolia, dating around 7500 BC.
 It is perhaps the largest and most sophisticated Neolithic site yet uncovered.

 First discovered in 1958, the Catalhoyuk site was brought to worldwide attention by James Mellaart's excavations between 1961 and 1965, which revealed this section of Anatolia as a centre of advanced culture in the Neolithic period.
 The complex settlement was described by Mellaart as the earliest city in the world.
 However, it is more properly described as a large village rather than a true town, city or civilization.
 The community seems to have consisted entirely of domestic housing with open areas for dumping rubbish.
 There are no obvious public buildings or signs of division of labour, although some dwellings are larger than the rest and bear more elaborate wall paintings.
 The purpose of larger rooms remains unclear, though some sort of ritual purpose is suspected.
 The population of the eastern mound has been estimated at up to 10,000 people, but population totals likely varied over the communityÕs history.